skytap/well-architected-framework/operations/Discovery/README.md

 ### Updated Cloud Rationalization and IBM Power Workloads

-Prior to existence of Skytap on Azure, organizations would consider all of the approaches above for their Power applications, but after years of organization moving their applications to the Cloud, there are still thousands of applications running in the data center that are
+Prior to existence of {{site.SoA}}, organizations would consider all of the approaches above for their Power applications, but after years of organization moving their applications to the Cloud, there are still thousands of applications running in the data center that are